XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

 It can also be in the form of a string `"100-200"`, and the core will randomly select a value within the range each time to reduce fingerprints.

-> `minUploadIntervalMs`: int/string
+> `scMinPostsIntervalMs`: int/string

-*Added in 1.8.22*

 (Client-only) How much time to pass between upload requests at a minimum.
 Defaults to `30` (milliseconds).

-It can also be in the form of a string `"30-60"`, and the core will randomly select a value within the range each time to reduce fingerprints.
+It can also be in the form of a string `"10-50"`, and the core will randomly select a value within the range each time to reduce fingerprints.

 > `noSSEHeader`

-*Added in 1.8.22*

 (Server-only) Do not send the `Content-Type: text/event-stream` response header.
-Defaults to false.
+Defaults to false (the header will be sent)

 ## HTTP versions